Key Takeaways

 What damages can I recover in a retaliation case?

-You may recover back pay, reinstatement or front pay, compensatory damages for emotional distress, punitive damages, and attorney's fees.
-Retaliation damages are often significant because the employer's conduct is clearly wrongful.
+You may recover back pay, reinstatement or front pay, compensatory damages for emotional distress, punitive damages where allowed, and attorney's fees.
+The available remedies and caps depend on the statute and employer size.

 Retaliated Against for Filing a Complaint?